Scent Detection Training For Dogs – Itsaboutdog

 Simple Scent Work Games to Try

-• Box Search: Hide treats in some empty boxes and let your dog hunt.
+• Box Search: Hide treats in empty boxes and let your dog hunt.

 • Tin Puzzle: Fill a muffin tin with treats and cover the holes with tennis balls.
 Your dog removes the balls to find the goodies.

-• Shell Game: Hide a treat under one of three cups and let your dog sniff it out.
+• Shell Game: Hide a treat under one of three cups and let your dog sniff it.

 Tips for Starting Scent Detection Training